Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/Geotriggers/README.md

 ## How it works

 1. Create a `GeotriggerFeed` with an `AbstractLocationDataSource` class (in this case, a `SimulatedLocationDataSource`).
-2. Create a `FeatureFenceParameters` class from a `ServiceFeatureTable`, a buffer distance at which to monitor each feature, an Arcade Expression, and a name for the specific geotrigger.
+2. Create a `FeatureFenceParameters` class with a `ServiceFeatureTable` and a buffer distance at which to monitor each feature.
-3. Create a `FenceGeotrigger` with the geotrigger feed, a `FenceRuleType`, and the fence parameters.
+3. Create a `FenceGeotrigger` with the geotrigger feed, a `FenceRuleType`, the fence parameters, an Arcade Expression, and a name for the specific geotrigger.
 4. Create a `GeotriggerMonitor` with the fence geotrigger and call `GeotriggerMonitor::start()` to begin listening for events that meet the `FenceRuleType`.
-5. When a `GeotriggerMonitor::geotriggerNotification` emits, capture the `GeotriggerNotificationInfo`.
+5. When `onGeotriggerNotification` emits, capture the `GeotriggerNotificationInfo` to retrieve information about the geotrigger and the feature.
-6. For more information about the feature that triggered the notification, cast the `GeotriggerNotificationInfo` to a `FenceGeotriggerNotificationInfo` and call `FenceGeotriggerNotificationInfo::fenceGeoElement()`.
+6. Retrieve the feature information from the GeoElement passed by the geotrigger notification for later querying and display.
 7. Depending on the `FenceGeotriggerNotificationInfo::fenceNotificationType()` display or hide information on the UI from the `GeoElement`'s attributes.

 ## Relevant API